christianesqueda/P2P-Item-Rental-App/README.md

 # nodejs-mysql-vue-project
-This web application is designed to allow users to perform peer-to-peer item rentals on a variety of categories.
-Users can rent hobby items from each other such as audio and visual equipment, sports equipment, etc.
+Full-stack web application used to perform peer-to-peer hobby item rentals.
+The application allows users to create an account and post the belonging items they would like to rent to others near their area.
+Updates and additional components are added to DivvyTown.com every week.

-Some of the technologies used are: Node.js, Express.js, Vue.js, MySQL, Sequelize.
+Languages and technologies used: Javascript, Vue, Node.js, MySQL, and Heroku.